proxmox/proxmox-backup/docs/local-zfs.rst

 which should already be installed by default in `Proxmox Backup`_.

 You can configure the daemon via the file ``/etc/zfs/zed.d/zed.rc`` with your favorite editor.
-The required setting for email notfication is ``ZED_EMAIL_ADDR``, which is set to ``root`` by default.
+The required setting for email notification is ``ZED_EMAIL_ADDR``, which is set to ``root`` by default.

 .. code-block:: console